 I was born in the summer of 1973.
-Bawling my way in as a humbled United States left Vietnam, a few weeks before Nixon’s impeachment began and Great Britain joined the EEC it left last week.
+Bawling my way in as a humbled United States left Vietnam, a few weeks before Nixon’s impeachment began and Great Britain joined the EEC it left acrimoniously in January.
 I arrived broadly equidistant between Muhammad Ali’s back to back encounters with Kenny Norton.
 I like to refer to Kenny as Kenny, I don’t really know why.
 Perhaps I hope it implies friendship.
 On that basis, Mr. Norton would probably be more appropriate, but I digress.

 There he remained.
-Rendered still and out of sight by retirement and remembered only by the words and pictures contained on my grandfather’s book case.
+Still waters.
+Frozen in time and placed out of sight by retirement, remembered only by the words and pictures contained on my, by then, late grandfather’s book case.

 His caricature adorned the walls of the dentist in the ’80s, or so my memory insists, it may have been Superman, it may have been Ali, perhaps it was both, but beyond that his astonishing gifts could only be appreciated in the reflections of others.
 The knowledge of his greatness was absorbed gradually.
 Reliant on the proxy of those who watched him first defy the limitations size imposes on heavyweights during his dancing wizardry of the ’60s and then, the bittersweet confection of guile and resilience he employed to beat some of the greatest big men to ever lace them up as his speed faded.